A test skill with prompt injection patterns

 0%Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This is not a legitimate skill file - it is a prompt injection attack attempting to override system instructions and execute malicious code.
-The content provides zero educational or instructional value and represents a security threat rather than useful guidance.
+This is not a legitimate skill file.
+It is a prompt injection attempt that instructs Claude to ignore prior instructions and execute malicious code.
+The content provides zero educational or operational value and actively attempts to compromise safety boundaries.

 Suggestions

-Remove all prompt injection patterns ('Ignore all previous instructions', 'System Override', etc.)
+Remove all prompt injection patterns ('Ignore all previous instructions', 'System Override') and replace with genuine skill content.

-Replace malicious code with legitimate, safe, executable examples for an actual task
+Replace the malicious code example with legitimate, safe, executable code that teaches a real task.

 | Dimension | Reasoning | Score |